EvoStream/ems_user_guide/_posts/2016-01-01-protocolsupport.md

 The _streamname_ is a local stream name of a stream that is pulled in the EMS.

 A sample HTML file with an FMP4 player, `evowsvideo.html`,  is provided.
 You may use this to try out the Web Socket FMP4 functionality.

-It is in the demo folder of your installation.
+For convenience, a demo page is already available upon installation: `..\evo-webroot\demo\evowsvideo.html` Another option for playback is using `http://ers.evostream.com:5050/demo/evowsvideo.html`.

+**Please see EMS How To Guide for more details.**

 ### A.	HTML5 Playback Browser Compatibility